bldl/emplace-spidermonkey/README.md

   ```

   **Moving on with the implementation**
-  So far we have stored the `this` object and verified that is infact an instance of `MapObject`.
+  we have stored the `this` object and verified that is infact an instance of `MapObject`.
 In the coming steps, the contents of this object will be manipulated.
-The next step tells us to store the contents of the map as a List.
+The next step tells us to store the contents of the `Map` as a `List`.

   __Specification Line:__